japila-books/spark-sql-internals/docs/spark-sql-EquivalentExpressions.md

 `getAllEquivalentExprs` takes the values of all the <<equivalenceMap, equivalent sets of expressions>>.

-NOTE: `getAllEquivalentExprs` is used when `CodegenContext` is requested to spark-sql-CodegenContext.md#subexpressionElimination[subexpressionElimination] or spark-sql-CodegenContext.md#subexpressionEliminationForWholeStageCodegen[subexpressionEliminationForWholeStageCodegen].
+`getAllEquivalentExprs` is used when `CodegenContext` is requested to [subexpressionElimination](CodegenContext.md#subexpressionElimination) or [subexpressionEliminationForWholeStageCodegen](CodegenContext.md#subexpressionEliminationForWholeStageCodegen).